 Hemoptysis is the coughing of blood from a source below the glottis.
-It can range from a small amount of blood-streaked sputum to massive bleeding with life-threatening consequences due to airway obstruction and hemodynamic instability.
+It can range from a small amount of blood-streaked sputum to massive bleeding with life-threatening consequences due to airway obstruction, hypoxemia, and hemodynamic instability.

 Hemoptysis has numerous possible causes, including tracheobronchial, pulmonary parenchymal, and pulmonary vascular diseases.
 In the primary care setting, major causes are acute and chronic bronchitis, tuberculosis, lung cancer, pneumonia, and bronchiectasis.

 The initial diagnostic evaluation should aim to differentiate between hematemesis (i.e., the vomiting of blood), pseudohemoptysis (i.e., the coughing of blood from a source other than the lower respiratory tract), and hemoptysis.
 Pseudohemoptysis can occur when:

 Bleeding from the upper airway or the mouth stimulates a cough reflex

 Material is expectorated that looks like blood but is not (e.g., Serratia marcescens infection).

 Characteristically, hemoptysis tends to be indicated by bright red, frothy sputum that is alkaline.

 Blood from extrapulmonary sources tends to be darker, may have admixed food particles, and is acidic.
 The exception is when brisk bleeding in the gastrointestinal tract overcomes the acidic environment of the stomach.

 Bleeding from the posterior nasal passage or nasopharynx may mimic hemoptysis without obvious epistaxis.
 Examining the oral and nasal cavities can provide important clues to the source of the bleeding (e.g., telangiectasia in the mouth or nose, etc.).